openrails/openrails/CONTRIBUTING.md

 * Be sure that no changes are missing
 * Check that any new classes, fields, methods, etc., follow the naming guidelines
 * Be on the lookout for data being access across threads

+### Leeway when reviewing

+Although we'd like all code written to exactly match the guidelines given in this document, that is not practical - not least because nobody is likely able to remember every single detail of the guidelines at any one time, whether writing or reviewing code.
+Therefore, there is always going to be some leeway between the guidelines and what is accepted into Open Rails.

+You should take special care when reviewing first-time and new contributors, to ensure that we accept their contribution even when it does not strictly conform to the guidelines, as this will encourage them to continue contributing.

+For all contributions that deviate from the guidelines, there are a few approaches you can take:

+* Politely and constructively suggest changes on the pull request (if possible, include the desired code)
+* Make the changes yourself (GitHub provides instructions to push changes to other people's pull requests)
+* Accept the code as-is, leaving a note for how to improve for the next pull request

+It is expected that most contributors will quickly correct their code based on feedback, either in the same pull request or subsequent ones, depending on the path taken above.
+However, if a contributor continues to not meet the same part of the guidelines, you are free to become more strict with them - it's still helpful to suggest the corrected code, but do not feel obliged to spend time helping the same person with the same part of the guidelines repeatedly.